 - State the fact/s

-- Say what your response say how you feel and think (never say you make me feel / think because that will escalate conflict)
+- Share your response to the situation - say how you feel and think (never say you make me feel / think because that will escalate conflict)

 - Explain why this matters to you

-- Share the problem you now have and ask them for their input
+- Share the problem you now have, ideally tell them what you want to do but if you are unsure ask them for their input

 - I said we would need to leave at 9am but you have arrived at 9.45am

 - I feel upset, angry and under pressure

 - I want to be relaxed and easy going and being late means to me that I am failing but being late also means I end up under pressure

 - Now that we are 45 minutes I do not think we can do what we had planned, I need help in deciding what to change.
 Do you have any thoughts?

 Posted by: Nicholas Rose on December 17th, 2016 @ 11:43 AM

 Tagged with: anxiety chiswick herald cognitive behaviour therapy counselling couples counselling family therapy london psychotherapist marriage guidance psychologist psychology psychotherapy relationship therapy relationship+counselling relationships+counseling west london counselling west london psychotherapist

 Our latest article on bullying in the Chiswick Herald can be read here.
 Or below: